Ok Taec-yeon: Variety television and hosting

 Ok and his bandmate Wooyoung hosted SBS's music show Inkigayo with actress Ha Yeon-joo from July 2009 to January 2010 and with f(x)'s Sulli from February 2010 to July 2010.
-In 2010, Ok was cast for SBS's short-lived variety program Family Outing 2, a sequel to the popular show Family Outing, alongside entertainment personalities such as Shin Bong-sun and other Korean idols such as Girls' Generation's Im Yoon-ah and 2AM's Jo Kwon.
+In 2010, Ok was cast for SBS's short-lived variety program Family Outing 2, a sequel to the popular show Family Outing, alongside entertainment personalities such as Shin Bong-sun and other Korean idols such as Girls' Generation's Lim Yoona and 2AM's Jo Kwon.

 In 2013, it was announced that Ok would form an on-screen couple with Taiwanese actress Emma Wu in the first global edition of the celebrity dating show We Got Married.
 As part of the show, the couple composed and recorded the song "I Love You", which was released on domestic music streaming sites on June 16.

 In 2014, Ok and actor Lee Seo-jin, whom he previously co-starred on the weekend drama Wonderful Days with, were the main cast members of the debut season of tvN's popular cooking variety show Three Meals a Day, directed by producer Na Young-seok.
 The two later rejoined for a second season in 2015, joined by actor Kim Kwang-kyu.
 Ok was praised for his hardworking image and easygoing personality on the show.

 OKCAT

-On October 11, 2013, Ok hosted a 30-minute press conference on Ustream to introduce "Okcat", a green cat character to the public.
+On October 11, 2013, Ok hosted a 30-minute press conference on Ustream to introduce Okcat, a green cat character to the public.
 Okcat emoticons had previously been released on the chat application KakaoTalk.
 During the conference, Ok told the history of his development of the character and released his sketches to the public.
-The "Okcat" shop was opened on the same day and featured a line of products with the image of the Okcat.
+The Okcat shop was opened on the same day and featured a line of products with the image of the Okcat.

-Every year from 2013 to 2016, Ok held a series of Okcat-themed fan meetings around Christmastime in South Korea titled Lonely Okcat's Christmas.
+Every year from 2013 to 2016, Ok held a series of Okcat-themed fan meetings around Christmastime in South Korea titled Lonely Okcat's Christmas; he also released several digital singles for these events.
 Upon returning from his military service, Ok continued these fan meetings in 2019, 2022, and 2023.
 Ok was unable to hold in-person Okcat fan meetings in 2020 and 2021 due to the COVID-19 pandemic in South Korea, but he held an online fan event titled I'm OK on December 12, 2020.
 In lieu of a Christmas Okcat-themed fan meeting in 2024, Ok held a series of four fan meetings titled SweeTY Okcat's Happy Valentine's Day on February 15–16, 2025.